WHO sees hope despite looming 750,000 virus death toll

 "But I want to be clear: there are green shoots of hope and... it's never too late to turn the outbreak around."

-Tedros gave examples of countries that had successfully clamped down on the spread of the virus, citing New Zealand and Rwanda.
+Tedros gave examples of countries that had successfully clamped down on the spread of COVID-19, citing New Zealand and Rwanda, and praised nations that had suffered major national outbreaks and were now responding quickly to local spikes.

-He also praised Britain and France for taking swift recent measures to tackle new spikes, such as imposing lockdowns around clusters in northern England and making masks compulsory in busy outdoor spaces in Paris.

 "My message is crystal clear: suppress, suppress, suppress the virus," he said.